burrito-project/burrito-server/docs/env_vars.md

 ```

 <div class="warning">
-The above examples does not contain any valid credentials and are just
+The above files does not contain any valid credentials and just
-examples of how a real .env file would look like in both cases.
+demonstrate how a real .env file would look like in both cases.
 </div>

 ## Uploading the production variables to GitHub